-Sheet Pan Miso Salmon & Vegetables is an easy meal perfect for busy weeknights.
-Best of all, it’s baked on ONE sheet pan with flaky salmon, crispy veggies, edamame and a flavorful miso glaze.
+Miso Salmon is an easy dinner recipe for busy weeknight cooking.
+Best of all, it’s baked on ONE sheet pan with flaky salmon, crispy veggies, edamame and the most flavorful miso glaze.

 I’ve been seeing more and more “one-pot”, “one-pan”, “one-skillet”, “sheet pan” dinner recipes popping up on the web lately.
-In fact, I have a whole Pinterest board dedicated to them.
-And while I’m no stranger to one-skillet recipes (have you tried this one or this one?), I’d yet to experiment with one pan dinner recipes.
+In fact, I have a whole Pinterest board dedicated to these easy meal ideas.

 - I love that you can cook your entire meal on one sheet pan – protein and veggies all in one fell swoop.

 - Sheet pan dinners are super versatile – poultry, meat, seafood – they’ll all work here and you can use virtually any vegetable too.

 - If you line your baking sheet with parchment paper or aluminum foil before baking the cleanup is incredibly simple.

 For tonight’s dinner, I went with a bit of an Asian vibe and made baked miso salmon in the oven.

 I brought home a nice filet of salmon and coated it in a white miso glaze sweetened with a bit of mirin and brown sugar.
 The ingredients are fairly straightforward.
 You can find the mirin in the asian foods aisle of the grocery store.
 The miso should be in the refrigerated section, typically near the fresh produce.